source-academy/sicp/README.md

 ## Licenses

 [![CC BY-SA 4.0][cc-by-sa-image]][cc-by-sa]
-The text of SICP JS is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License][cc-by-sa].
+The text of SICP JS is licensed by the authors and adapters under a [Creative Commons Attribution-ShareAlike 4.0 International License][cc-by-sa].

 [![GPL 3][gpl3-image]][gpl3]